stephenjohnlimb/vscode-ek9-ls/README.md

 # EK9 Language Server

-A simple language server for the EK9 programming language.
+A vscode language server extension for the EK9 programming language.

 ## Usage